10 Characters You'll Meet at a Business Meeting

 Don't let the Joker's good nature fool you, Jokers can be meeting monsters.
 Their constant joking has the effect of diminishing others' serious ideas or suggestions.
 Their infusion of humor can belittle others' motions and makes it difficult for some to be taken seriously.

-There is a time and place for joking.
+A time and a place exist for joking.
 While we all like a good laugh, constant joking disrupts a meeting and distracts attention from where it should be.

 A business meeting leader can designate several minutes at the start or middle of a business meeting specifically for humor.
 When it crops up elsewhere and is deemed disruptive, the leader can remind people that the time for humor is passed or forthcoming, so as to control it.

-Yep, these meeting monsters are actually cell phones, pagers, personal digital assistants (PDAs), and laptop computers.
+Yep, these meeting monsters are actually cell phones, pagers, and laptop computers.
 Each distracts their owner and others, too, as they intrude upon participants' attention spans during business meetings.

 A good meeting leader will create ground rules or norms for business meetings, including turning off these gadgets at their outset.
 It's hard to compete with human distractions, let alone electronic ones as well.